zvada/technology/docs/documentation/markdown-migration.md

 1. Create a container from the image with the following command:

         :::console
-        user@host $ docker run -d -v %RED%<PATH TO LOCAL GITHUB REPO>%ENDCOLOR%:/source -p 8000 opensciencegrid/docker-twiki-converter
+        user@host $ docker run -d -v <PATH TO LOCAL GITHUB REPO>:/source -p 8000 opensciencegrid/docker-twiki-converter
+    Change `<PATH TO LOCAL GITHUB REPO>` for the directory where you have cloned the repo.
 The above command should return the container ID, which will be used in subsequent commands.

     !!! note
         If the docker container exits immediately, remove the `-d` option for details.
 If you see permission denied errors, you may need to disable SELinux or put it in permissive mode.